Ashex/SupersetOnAWS/README.md

 Cloudfront is configured to respect Cache headers but should be tuned as necessary along with caching, memory, and all the usual things a competent engineer is capable of figuring out.

-There are several Alarms with somewhat decent defaults, they do not go anywhere so configure the alarm target with a SNS topic with destinations (slack, opsgenie, etc.).

 ## Architecture